macbuse/macbuse.github.io/GPE_ENS_2021/index.md

 ![img](./atlas.png)

-In 1968 it became apparent that all known classes of groups have either polynomial or exponential growth, and John Milnor formally asked whether groups of intermediate growth exist.
+In 1968 it became apparent that all known classes of groups have
+- either polynomial growth (Gromov [characterised these](#groups-of-polynomial-growth) )
+- or exponential growth,

+John Milnor formally asked whether groups of intermediate growth exist.

 ![img](./milnor.png)